Dafna D. Gladman: Career

 She started an HLA laboratory at the Wellesley Hospital in 1979.
 She was a staff rheumatologist at Women’s College Hospital from 1978 to 1990 and at the Wellesley Hospital from 1990 to 1995.

 She received the 2015 Mentor of the Year Award from the Royal College of Physicians and Surgeons of Canada and the Distinguished Clinical Investigator Award from the American College of Rheumatology in 2018.

 She serves on the Medical Board of the National Psoriasis Foundation, which honored her contributions to psoriasis research in 2022.

+She was appointed to the Order of Canada in 2024, with the rank of Officer.